Close Menu

 Brace vs Hat-Trick

 A brace and a hat trick are often compared because both involve multiple goals by a single player in a match.
 While a brace consists of two goals, a hat trick requires three.
-A hat trick is more prestigious and is often rewarded with the match ball as a memento.
+A hat trick is considered more prestigious and is often rewarded with the match ball as a memento.

 Brace vs Four Goal Haul and Beyond